prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 3. **KO_vs_WT_at_Late** (Interaction): `G_KO_Late - G_WT_Late` - Compares genotypes specifically in the late infection condition
 4. **KO_vs_WT_at_Early** (Interaction): `G_KO_Early - G_WT_Early` - Compares genotypes specifically in the early infection condition

 Note that setting `interaction=FALSE` in the `annotation_add_contrasts` function disables the generation of interaction contrasts between factors.
-This means the contrasts focus on main effects rather than examining how the effect of one factor depends on the level of another factor.
+Interaction contrasts assess whether the effect of one factor depends on the level of another, thereby capturing non‑additive interplay between factors.

 These contrasts enable comprehensive statistical analysis, distinguishing between general genotype effects and timepoint-specific effects.
 See **Supplementary Material Section A.3.1-A.3.2** for complete annotation workflow with code examples.